 Some of the iconic materials of Mexican folk art–carrizo cane, black clay, candles, natural fiber jewelry, and seed jewelry–form the basis for the collaborative end result.
-Carrizo cane has been long-used for the weaving of baskets; black clay for pottery; candles for celebrations and ceremonies; and jewelry that transforms natural products into adornment.
-Oaxifornia provides craftspeople “a space to play, investigate and exchange points of view with designers and fine artists through active workshops in making.”
+Carrizo cane has been long-used for the weaving of baskets, black clay for pottery, candles for celebrations and ceremonies, and jewelry that transforms natural products into adornment.
+Oaxifornia provides craftspeople, “a space to play, investigate and exchange points of view with designers and fine artists through active workshops in making.”
 These exchanges create new possibilities in folk art design by teaching new concepts, combined with traditional techniques, to create products that blend the past with the present.

-Oaxifornia is a network of artists and craftspeople in Oaxaca and art and design students and professionals from schools in Mexico and abroad.
+Oaxifornia is a network of artists and craftspeople in Oaxaca as well as art and design students and professionals from schools in Mexico and abroad.
 Over the last 15 years, Oaxifornia has worked with over 75 artisan families (around 350 individuals) and over 120 students, professional designers, and chefs, to produce a collection of over 500 objects.
 Artisans maintain ownership of the objects that arise out of their collaborations, which can bring their craft production into new markets.
 Oaxifornia’s works have been featured in many international exhibitions as well as in the New York Times and Conde Nast Traveler.